 Picnic and romance

-Of course, a romantic city like Paris also has a collection of world-class parks and they are open to the public.
-The Tuileries, which is next door to the Louvre, are ideal for a walk in.
-And it is a nice place to look at people.
-The same applies to the Luxembourg Garden south of the Seine by the Latin Quarter and the Botanical Gardens further east.
+Of course, a romantic city like Paris also has a collection of world-class parks, and they are open to the public.
+The Tuileries, which are next door to the Louvre, are an obvious place to go for a walk.
+And it's a great place to people-watch.

 A slightly special park is the Parc de Buttes-Chaudmont, which is laid out on the slopes at Belleville.
 Here there are both waterfalls and dramatic scenery.
 Take a sandwich and something to drink in hand and sit down after the walk, which goes somewhat uphill.